ggerganov/llama.cpp/examples/server/README.md

 ### Extending or building alternative Web Front End

-The default location for the static files is `examples/server/public`.
 You can extend the front end by running the server binary with `--path` set to `./your-directory` and importing `/completion.js` to get access to the llamaComplete() method.

 Read the documentation in `/completion.js` to see convenient ways to access llama.